 What We’ll Cover:

-- Video specs
+- IGTV video specs

-- How to reformat your videos:
+- How to reformat your videos for IGTV:

 Instagram TV (IGTV) may not be new anymore, but it’s still an incredibly under-used feature in the Instagram family.

 Before you write it off, it’s worth making another obvious statement: video has been on the rise for years now, showing no signs of slowing down.
 As such, you may want to start working IGTV into your social strategy.

 Why?
 Well, a few reasons.
 For one, Instagram has been gradually making improvements to the platform.
 Additionally, rumors of a TikTok-style video response feature and upcoming monetization options suggest that IGTV may become more important to marketers in the coming months.

 Still, one of the bigger barriers preventing brands from adopting IGTV may come down to a simple matter of formatting.
 Unlike traditional video platforms like YouTube, IGTV uses a vertical format, making it difficult to reuse content from other platforms in your cross-channel strategy.

 The good news is, there are ways to reformat your existing videos for Instagram TV.
 And, even better–they’re a lot easier than you might think.